Configuration

 Sentinel Hub Configuration

 In order to use Sentinel Hub services you will need a Sentinel Hub account.
 If you do not have one yet, you can create a free trial account at Sentinel Hub.
-If you are a researcher you can even apply for a free non-commercial account at ESA OSEO page.
+If you are a researcher you can even apply for a free non-commercial account through ESA Network of Resources.
 The following configurations are then linked to your account.

 Parameter instance_id is used when using OGC endpoints of the Sentinel Hub services.
 It is the identifier of a configuration users can set up in the Sentinel Hub Dashboard under “Configuration Utility”.